 If you’re a cat lover like we are, you probably want to learn as much as you can about the different breeds available.
 However, with more than 100 accepted breeds and many more that didn’t get recognized yet, it can be difficult to sort through them all.
 A good way to do it is to sort them by specific traits.
 For instance, today, we are going to discuss curly-haired cat breeds.
 If you would like to learn more about these interesting animals, keep reading while we list several breeds with genetically curly hair.

 1. Devon Rex

 The Devon Rex is an almost hairless cat breed, but the short hairs are curly, giving the cat a unique appearance.
 They have large ears and a silly, playful temperament that makes them great family pets.
 Children and adults will enjoy spending time with them, and they enjoy rubbing themselves against your legs.

 2. Cornish Rex

-3. Selkirk Rex cats
+3. Selkirk Rex Cats

 The Selkirk cat breed is the first Rex cat we’ve looked at so far with normal hair length.
 It’s available in a wide range of colors, including pointed, sepia, and of course, the popular tuxedo pattern.
 These cats are extremely popular because of their cuddly, teddy bear-like appearance that attracts children in droves.
-It’s a laid-back breed with qualities similar to a British Shorthair.
+They’re a laid-back breed with qualities similar to a British Shorthair.